 Goals and personal bests encourage athletes to remember what they've done so far.
 Athletes can keep track of records for running, swimming, weightlifting, and more, while their next goal can be broken down into smaller steps that lead to bigger wins.

-Every athlete expressed that their biggest breakthroughs come from reflecting on both quantitative data like mileage and qualitative data like their mood, recent goals, and achievements.
+Athletes shared that their biggest breakthroughs come from reflecting on both quantitative data like mileage and qualitative data like their mood, goals, and achievements.

-During my internship, I've represented Garmin at coaching clinics and national championship races in Kansas, California, and Oregon to learn more about what makes teams successful!
-Attending these events are a great way to get feedback about Clipboard and observe how athletes and coaches operate while they're in their element.
+During my internship, I've represented Garmin at coaching clinics and national championship races in Kansas, California, and Oregon.
+At these events I'm able to gather feedback about Clipboard and observe how athletes and coaches operate while they're in their element.

 To check out the latest Clipboard features in action, download the app or reach out to chat